luwucaz/ImageProcessingAPI_Lucas_Ferrari/README.md

 Please note that you should have Node.js installed in your machine to be able to execute these commands.

+This project was done as an activity in the Udacity full stack javascript course.

 Best regards, Lucas.